Padma Lakshmi is an Emmy Award-nominated television host, producer, food expert and New York Times best-selling author.

 In addition to her food writing, Lakshmi has also contributed to Vogue, Gourmet, both British and American Harper’s Bazaar, as well as penning a syndicated column on fashion and food for The New York Times.

 Lakshmi created a fine jewelry line the Padma Collection, which sold at Bergdorf Goodman, Neiman Marcus and Nordstrom.
 She also designed a home décor line under the same name, featuring tabletop dishware, stemware and hand-blown glass décor pieces, which was sold nationwide in Bloomingdale’s.
 In addition, Lakshmi created Padma’s Easy Exotic, a collection of culinary products ranging from frozen organic foods, fine teas, natural spice blends and home goods.
 In 2018, Lakshmi collaborated with MAC Cosmetics for a worldwide capsule collection called MAC Padma that quickly sold out in both India and the United States.

-In 2009, Lakshmi co-founded the Endometriosis Foundation of America alongside World Renowned Advanced Gynecological Surgeon Tamer Seckin, MD.
-After suffering from the disease for decades herself, she has been able to make amazing strides with the Foundation such as launching the first interdisciplinary research facility in the country for Gynopathology as a joint project between Harvard Medical School and MIT, where she gave the keynote address at the Center's opening in December 2009.
+After unknowingly suffering from endometriosis for decades, in 2009 she co-founded the Endometriosis Foundation of America (EFA) alongside advanced gynecological surgeon Dr. Tamer Seckin.
+The EFA launched the first interdisciplinary research facility in the country for Gynepathology, as a joint project between Harvard Medical School and MIT and Lakshmi gave the keynote address at the center’s opening in 2009.